The Changeling Hypothesis:

 Insofar as the matter of Lord Voldemort’s alleged broad public support goes, however.
 There clearly never was any.
 Ever.
 It was not needed, nor was it ever really wanted.
 Voldemort’s original followers turn out to have been a hand-picked selection from among his own schoolmates, augmented by a few other key recruits along the way and, ultimately their descendants.
 And there never were more than 5–6 dozen of them at any time.

-In addition, he had commanded a number of allied groups of non-human, or “part”-human pariahs who had nothing to lose by supporting him and could be brought to think that they might have something to gain.
+In addition, he had commanded a number of allied groups of non-human, or “part”-human pariahs who had nothing to lose by supporting him and could be sweet-talked into believing that they might have something to gain.

 Plus a lake full of animated corpses, who didn’t think anything.